riceissa/issarice.com/drafts/folk-udt.md

 But how does mere intent cause future outcomes?
 Through simulations of you in the minds of predictors!

-I am not suggesting that karma/"God is watching" me are useful concepts to work with, once one already has UDT.
+I am not suggesting that karma/"God is watching me" are useful concepts to work with, once one already has UDT.
 But I do think the connection is interesting.
 Actually, before UDT, one might have rightly used some sort of Chesterton's fence-type argument in favor of these intuitions (instead of just using something like CDT).